brownsugar/rsl-dev/README.md

 ### **Caution**

-All of the assets releated to KartRider in this project were reviewed and authorized by Gamania, do not use without authorization.
+All of the assets of KartRider or brands in this project were reviewed and authorized by their companies, do not use them without authorization.